Orange, Blue and Brown Christmas Decor

 I love starting with a 4″ wide wired ribbon for the first thing on the tree.
 I love this wide herringbone blue ribbon (similar ribbon in ivory) I used a few years ago in my Blue and White Christmas Living Room.
 I’m so glad I get to reuse it because it was so pretty the first time!

 I wrapped it randomly near the middle of the tree.
-I know I was going to have a lot of ornaments this year, so I weaved the ribbon through the branches loosely.
+Knowing I was going to have a lot of ornaments this year, I weaved the ribbon through the branches loosely.

 blue ribbon on a pre=lit christmas tree